Proprioceptive Seeking Behaviors: Practical Strategies to Support this Sensory Need.

 Students are in a line.
 One student bumps into the other.
 A little bit of drama ensues, maybe it’s shoving, maybe it’s “hey, he pushed me!”
 The teacher approaches the pusher, who says, “It was an accident!” and then gets punished for lying too.
 Sound familiar?

-I mean, c’mon!
 I can’t tell you how many clients I’ve had who have been punished for lack of proprioception.

+Our bodies rely on receptors from our joints and muscles to send messages to the brain to keep our balance and sense of where we are going, and our position in space.
 Another example, cover your eyes and have someone move your arm around and place it out in front of you.
 You will know, even with your eyes closed and covered, that your arm is out in front of you.
 Unless, of course, you lack this skill.

 My son struggles to help me with shirts and things pulled over his head.
 His arms struggle to get to the right spot.
+He struggles to know where his body is in space.
+But, he’s also an extreme sensory seeker or proprioceptive seeker.

 Proprioception Definition

+According to WebMD, “your body’s ability to sense movement, action, and location.
+It’s present in every muscle movement you have.”
 It means we do things like move and walk without concentrating on every step; we just do it.
 Unless we lack proprioceptive skills, which many children and adults do.

 The nervous system has sensory receptors that send messages to the brain from muscles, joints, and tendons.
 Then the brain kind of does the rest; you just move without putting extraneous thought into each step.